farhiongit/message-in-the-bottle/README.md

 #### FIFO

-[`hanoi.c`](examples/hanoi.c) demonstrates that the order of the received messages is the exact order of the messages sent in the bottle:
+[`hanoi.c`](examples/hanoi.c) demonstrates that the order of the received messages is the very same as the order of the messages sent in the bottle:

   - the main thread (`main`) solves the Towers of Hanoï (recursively), determining the sequence of moves, and transmitting theses moves to another thread through an unlimited bottle (it could nevertheless be unbuffered or of limited size with the same result).
   - another thread mimics blindly the moves as told by the main thread, in the exact same order to achieve the same result.

 ## Under the hood (internals)

 Each instance of a bottle :

   - contains a FIFO queue `queue` (see below.)
   - two states `closed` and `frozen` indicating a bottle was closed or plugged respectively.